Why Are You Trying to Save Time?

 A lot of people try to become more productive because they think they’ll gain time by saving time.
 Unfortunately, it’s rare that “gaining time” provides the benefit people think it does.

 Granted, there may be some value in increasing the amount of work you can get done in a day, but the idea that having more time is an answer to some problem needs some serious examination.
-If you were to work to shave a respectable 45 minutes a day from the tasks you’re already doing by becoming more efficient or productive, what, really, are you going to do in that amount of time that is going to make a big impact in your effectiveness?
+If you were to work at becoming more efficient or productive to shave a respectable 45 minutes a day from the tasks you’re already doing, what, really, are you going to do in that amount of time that is going to make a big impact in your effectiveness?

 In reality, it’s rather unusual for most people to free up a block of 45 minutes; it’s more common to shave minutes off the things you’re doing each hour.
 And this makes the “why” question even more pressing: what can you do in the 5 minutes you save every hour that’s worth the focus spent to save those 5 minutes?

-The counter-intuitive truth about gaining more time is that gaining it doesn’t necessarily add value, and, in fact, there are plenty of cases when having more time causes more problems than having less time.
+The counterintuitive truth about gaining more time is that gaining it doesn’t necessarily add value, and in fact, having more time can often cause more problems than does having less time.
 When we have too much time on our hands, we get bored.
 To keep from being bored, we fill up that time with more busyness.
 Once we get busy, we get overwhelmed and start looking for ways to save more time.
 And the cycle begins anew.

-Gaining time only becomes worthwhile when we use that time doing the things that we find meaningful and that help us become the type of person we want to be.
+Gaining time becomes worthwhile only when we use that time to do the things that we find meaningful and that help us become the type of person we want to be.
 Otherwise, the juice just isn’t worth the squeeze.

 So, why are you trying to save time?